 Astrocytes also help provide nutrients to neurons in your brain.
 And play a role in the repair and scarring process in your brain and spinal cord following traumatic injury.[iv]

 Oligodendrocytes are the glial cells that help produce the myelin sheath coating axons in your brain.
 This myelin sheath is like wrapping a wire in electrical tape.
-It provides protection, and allows electrical signals (action potential) to be more efficient.[v]
-Which plays a critical role in memory encoding and retrieval.
+It provides protection, and allows electrical signals (action potentials) to be more efficient.[v]
+Which plays a critical role in memory encoding and recall.

 Myelination generally proceeds in a wave from the back of the cerebral cortex (lower back of your skull) to the front (forehead) as you grow into adulthood.
 The frontal lobes are the last places where myelination occurs.

 These regions are responsible for higher-level reasoning, planning and judgement.
 Skills that come with experience.
 Teenagers typically have less fore-brain myelin.
 And is one reason why teenagers do not have adult decision-making abilities.
 (Keep this in mind the next time your teenager makes a particularly dumb decision).

 Piano virtuoso and associate professor Fredrik Ullén at the Stockholm Brain Institute, used diffusion tensor imaging (DTI) brain-scanning technology to look at the brains of professional pianists.

 Professor Ullén found that professional pianists had more highly developed white matter regions in their brains compared to non-musicians.
 These regions connect parts of the cerebral cortex that are crucial for coordinated movement of the fingers with areas involving other cognitive processes that operate when making music.

 The more these musicians practiced over time, their white matter increased because their axons were more heavily myelinated or tightly packed.
 This study shows that when learning a complex skill, there are noticeable changes in white matter in your brain.[vi]